Updated October 2019

-Language: Pilipino (official; based on Tagalog) and English (official)
+Language: Filipino (official; based on Tagalog) and English (official)

-Market demand is driven by the private sector, where three major hospital developers – Metro Pacific Investments Corporation (MPIC), QualiMed Health Network (Qualimed), and Mt.
+Market demand is driven by the private sector, where four major hospital developers – St. Luke’s Medical Center (SLMC), Metro Pacific Investments Corporation (MPIC), QualiMed Health Network (Qualimed), and Mt.
 Grace Hospitals, Inc. (MGHI) – continue to expand through acquisitions of existing facilities (MPIC and MGHI) and through construction/development of new hospital projects (Qualimed).

-Major factors impacting demand are population growth, steady economic growth at 6.7% (2017 est.), and hospital expansion and upgrading.
+Major factors impacting demand are population growth, steady economic growth at 6% average, and hospital expansion and upgrading.

-Official Department of Health statistics indicate that there are about 2,000 licensed hospitals in the country, of which about 60% are privately owned.
-Total bed capacity is more than 100,000.
-Hospitals base buying decisions on quality, but above all, on price.
+Official Department of Health (DOH) statistics indicate that there are about 1,800 licensed hospitals in the country, of which about 60% are privately owned.
+Total bed capacity is about 100,000.
+Hospitals base buying decisions on price and quality.

 Achieving full coverage to quality health is an objective of the current administration.
-To date, about 92% of Filipinos are now covered by social health insurance through the Philippine Health Insurance (PhilHealth).
+To date, more than 94% of Filipinos are covered by social health insurance through the Philippine Health Insurance (PhilHealth).

 The market is price-sensitive, which explains the growing presence of inexpensive equipment from China or South Korea.
 Hospitals with limited budgets source medical equipment from these countries.

 U.S. suppliers interested in selling in the Philippines should appoint a local distributor who will handle all aspects of importation including registration, obtaining a license, and getting customs clearance for the products.
 The local distributor not only helps facilitate the product's entry into the market, but also assumes responsibility for advertising and promotion through sales and dealer networks.
-He/she registers with the Food & Drug Authority (FDA) before operating and receives a License to Import and a License to Operate (LTO) from this agency FDA.
+The local distributor registers with the Food & Drug Authority (FDA) before operating and receives a License to Import and a License to Operate (LTO) from the FDA.

-CS Philippines can connect U.S. companies to Philippine distributors who are licensed and accredited by the Philippine FDA and who have nationwide sales and marketing network.
+CS Philippines can connect U.S. companies to Philippine distributors who are licensed and accredited by the Philippine FDA, and who have a nationwide sales and marketing network.

 The average tariff rate for Medical equipment is 3% plus a 12% value-added tax (VAT).
 The VAT is based on the valuation determined by the Bureau of Customs for the application of customs duties, plus those duties themselves, excise taxes, and other charges (i.e., charges on imports prior to release from customs custody, demurrage fees, including insurance and commissions).
 The Bureau of Customs (BOC) is responsible for customs valuation, classification, and clearance functions.